Areas of Practice

-For a listing of Additional Legal Lectures and Presentations, see attached.
+For a complete list of Legal Lectures and Presentations, see attached.

 Representative/Recent Case Results

 - Argued before the Illinois Supreme Court on March 15, 2017.
 Represented Pi Kappa Alpha International Fraternity, Pi Kappa Alpha Corporation, and the Eta Nu chapter at Northern Illinois University in Bogenberger v.
 Pi Kappa Alpha, et. al., Docket Nos.
 120951,120967 & 120986.
 Case arose from the alcohol-related death of a student during a social event at the Eta Nu chapter house in November 2012.
 At issue in the case is the state of social host liability law in Illinois, as well as the scope of the Hazing Act.

 - Argued before a three-justice panel of the Court of Appeals for the Seventh Circuit on January 11, 2017.
 Represented Church Mutual Insurance Company in Olivet Baptist Church v Church Mutual Insurance Co., 16-1689, a breach of contract and statutory bad faith case.
 Won summary judgment for Church Mutual on all counts, and appellate court affirmed summary judgment on January 13, 2017, just two days after argument.